arturmatlega/instalguru-blog-en/_drafts/what-is-timber-framing-and-how-to-install-roof-trusses.md

     gable roof is the cheapest option - all you need is collar beam or a kingpost truss.
 Hip roofs are definitely more expensive, and the more complicated the construction, the higher price.
-author_name: ''
+author_name: Mateusz Knapik
-author_desc: ''
+author_desc: Sales and Customer Support Specialist at Instalguru
-author_photo: ''
+author_photo: "/uploads/53a59f0657ac4ebda5d05d000443cd0d.jpg"
-toc: false
+toc: true
 hreflangs: []

 ---